nikola-vukicevic/Inconsolata_LGC_Nerd_Font/README.md

 Patch made with Font Forge.

-All the previous contributors mentioned in the license file (most notably, Ralph Levin, the original author).
+All the previous contributors mentioned in the license file (most notably, Raph Levien, the original author).